ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 **Determine range: Find range of ages reporting high mental health scores for each condition**
 - Broader or narrower ranges can express how self-reported mental health conditions vary across age groups and may align with trends showing that younger generations are more likely to rate their mental health as more severe [APA, 2019](https://www.apa.org/monitor/2019/01/gen-z).

+**Correlate – How is the severity of each mental illness associated with listening frequency to each genre?**

+**Compute Derived Value – Among individuals with each favourite genre, what is the severity of each mental illness?**

+**Find Anomalies – Are there anomalies in non-genre listening habits (Primary streaming service, Hours per day, While working, Exploratory, Foreign languages) based on the severity of each mental illness?**

+**Characterize Distribution – How do the distributions of mental illness severities differ across non-genre music habits?**

 ## Preliminary Sketches (~250 words)

 ### Allison's Sketches